j0ez1/EterniaQuestSystem/README.md

 # Eternia Quest System (EQS)

 EQS is a data-driven quest system plugin for Unreal Engine which I use in my pet project.
-It provides a simple interface without complicated pre-configuration and rich blueprint support.
+It provides a simple interface and rich blueprint support without complicated pre-configuration.

 **At the moment, the plugin is extremely unstable and is under active development.
-Use at your own risk!**
+FOR EDUCATIONAL PURPOSES ONLY, DO NOT USE IN PRODUCTION CODE!**

 ## Features